Health Records in the ACT

 When can third parties be given access to health records?

-There may be circumstances where you are required to disclose the health record of a consumer without their consent.
+There may be circumstances where an organisation will required to disclose the health record of a consumer without their consent.
 Circumstances include the disclosure of a notifiable condition to the Chief Health Officer for public health reasons, for the purpose of finding a missing person, or upon the request of a law enforcement agency.

 Contact us for more information.